 WELCOME TO THE LIBERIA MARATHON

 Running a marathon is a great physical challenge.
-Because of this, we'll be uploading a variety of information on training and how to stay healthy during your preparations.
-Safety is our main concern, as Liberia's hot, West African climate makes for a challenging environment for any physical activity.
+Because of this, we will be providing a variety of information on training and how to stay healthy during your preparations.
+Safety is our main concern, as Liberia is a hot, West African climate which makes it a challenging environment for any physical activity.

 The registration will officially open at the Liberia Marathon Launch day on the 31st of May.
 Be quick, register directly at Launch day and benefit from the Liberia Early Bird discount -25% off the regular fee!
 Afterwards, there will be selected locations where registration continues until shortly before race day.